cwcowell/cwcowell.github.io/_posts/2019-12-13-python-first-language.md

 categories: [Languages, Python]
 ---

-When someone asks what computer language they should learn first, I usually point them to <span class="text-primary">**Python**</span>.
+When someone asks what computer language they should learn first, I usually point them to **Python**.
 A first language should meet at least these criteria:

 + It should be a general-purpose language that a beginner can apply to different sorts of problems, rather than a special purpose language that's only useful for a limited range of problems.
 + It should run on as many operating systems as possible rather than running on just one, so beginning programmers can learn and practice on whatever computer is at hand and can share their work with others regardless of platform.